DaNrd/01_APCS/projects/hivolts/README.md

 # HiVolts

 This app is a game where one tries to avoid enemies (called Mho's) by moving on a grid and avoiding electric fences.
+It was a team effort between [Ivory Tang](mailto:ivoryttang@gmail.com), [Josh Athayde](https://github.com/jathayde314), [Jasmine Kapadia](https://github.com/jk26966), and myself.

 ### Controls